 It doesn’t really seem possible that an undiscovered beach paradise could be found in Europe these days, much less that it would be so affordable.
 But that’s exactly what the Albanian Riviera is.

-Okay, maybe it’s not totally undiscovered, but while there in early June Dan and I had most of the beaches we visited pretty much to ourselves.
+Okay, maybe it’s not totally undiscovered, but while there in early I had most of the beaches I visited pretty much to myself.

-After falling for the Albanian Riviera last year, I couldn’t wait to return again – this time with a car!
+After falling for the Albanian Riviera a few years ago, I couldn’t wait to return again – this time with a car!
 After only spending time on Saranda, Ksamil, Himara and Vlora’s main beaches (and Lazarat, but that’s another story…), this time I was determined to explore every nook and cranny of the Riviera and find the best secret beach spots.

 Travel to Saranda